 “Everyone’s been saying that Hillary actually lost because she was a very weak candidate, but there’s one thing they haven’t mentioned: Hillary won more votes than any candidate in U.S. history other than Barack Obama (even after Stein’s recount!).
 This shows that the Electoral College is what unfairly blindsided Hillary with its well-established rules known to all beforehand.

 “Things have gotten twenty times worse since his election.
-Immediately after the election, there was a spike in hate crimes towards the vulnerable in our society.
+Immediately after the election, there was a spike in hate crimes towards the vulnerable in our society, many of which haven’t even been disproven!
 Plus, these can be so easily linked to Trump.
 The perpetrators often shout or write Trump’s name as they commit these heinous acts, and the acts always target groups that Trump hates.
 Remember when Trump mocked a disabled reporter?
 Well, a special needs person was kidnapped by four Chicagoans and tortured live on Facebook.
 That’s the sort of cruelty that Trump is spreading.

 “Plus, this fake news is such a problem.
 Why would people even trust outlets like Breitbart and Info Wars when they can get their news from more reputable sources like Vox and Buzzfeed?!
 Speaking of Buzzfeed, I’m glad they told me that Trump gets golden showers, and I believe it because I really want to.
 Now, some hacks have said that publishing such an over-the-top unverified source is journalistic malpractice.
 But this is happening to Donald Trump!
 This man perpetuated the lie that President Obama was born in Kenya!
 So I’m not even mad about this.
 I mean, Republicans were not outraged about the lies told about Obama, but now they’re mad about lies being told about Trump?
 To be mad at something when it affects your party but condone it when it affects the opposing party is just so hypocritical.
 So the Republicans are such hypocrites, and that’s why I’m not mad that this is happening to them.